Back to All Events

 Ocean Drive and 12th Street, Miami Beach, FL

-Tulsa Artist Fellowship and Central Standard are pleased to announce the co-presentation of Wakpá Iyóžaŋžaŋ (River of Light), a major installation by artist Kite (Oglála Lakȟóta), within the 2025 Special Projects sector at Untitled Art, Miami Beach.
+Tulsa Artist Fellowship and Central Standard are pleased to announce the co-presentation of Wakpá Iyóžaŋžaŋ (River of Light), a major installation and performance by artist Kite (Oglála Lakȟóta), within the 2025 Special Projects sector at Untitled Art, Miami Beach.
 Curated by Central Standard in partnership with Tulsa Artist Fellowship, the presentation underscores how Tulsa’s collaborative arts ecosystem is shaping bold new artistic perspectives and positioning Oklahoma as a hub for ambitious, cross-disciplinary practice.
 The 14th edition of the Untitled Art Miami Beach will be held December 3 through 7, 2025, with a VIP and Press Preview on December 2.

 Wakpá Iyóžaŋžaŋ (River of Light) offers a profound exploration of Lakota cosmology, dream practices, and the transmission of Indigenous knowledge through technology, sound, and score-based forms.
 Rooted in the Lakota understanding of the Milky Way as a wakpá iyóžaŋžaŋ—a river of light that carries loved ones across the sky—the installation situates Lakota dream practices within the realm of contemporary art and performance.